liujinglylel/KinshipFace/README.md

 Kinship_classifier.py is for the Decision Tree Model.
 Again, you will need to pass the data directory to run the script.
 - python3 Kinship_classifier.py /data

 Please note that in its intermediate steps, it will output some csv files, so please make sure the working directory has read and write permission.

+The two scripts will output submission_auto_vgg_facenet.csv and submission_vggmodel.csv.
+You can submit the results in Kaggle to view scores.

 Kinship_other.py contains all un-used code like PCA, KAZE, SVM etc. It's not part of the final model.